-In big cities like Toronto or Calgary, buying a detached family home is swiftly becoming beyond the means of most people.
+In big cities like Toronto or New York, buying a detached family home is swiftly becoming beyond the means of most people.
 With housing in such high demand, its much more likely that you'll find yourself purchasing a condo or a loft instead unless you want to expand your search area a smaller city that fits your budget.
 If this is your first time looking for property in the big city, you might not be clear on what the difference is between a condo and a loft.
 This article should clear up any confusion.

 Many people look for condo properties because they are easier to maintain than detached homes in addition to (sometimes) being cheaper.
-You won't have to do the upkeep on the window cleaning, roof, and exterior, nor mow the lawn, shovel the driveway, or replace the furnace; however, you will be responsible for paying a portion of the cost of this upkeep, which is shared among the building's residents.
+You won't have to do the upkeep on the window cleaning, roof, and exterior, nor mow the lawn, shovel the driveway, or replace the bathtub enclosure; however, you will be responsible for paying a portion of the cost of this upkeep, which is shared among the building's residents.
 It's called a condo fee and it can be fairly expensive.

 By contrast, a loft describes any unit with high ceilings and an open plan.
 Lofts are often created by converting former industrial or warehouse space into living quarters and are always a part of a larger complex.
 Because most of the early lofts were large and open without a separate bedroom space, they are often described as live/work spaces.
 They are also often called artist lofts as the first lofts were cheap, basic spaces in downtrodden areas, though today's modern lofts are much nicer (and more expensive).